cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 Adapter.
 This is an interface that defines the methods an adapter implementation must provide in order to be used in the `Network` interface.

-Each Cosmos SDK release series will have their own Adapter implementations.
+Each Cosmos SDK release series will have their own Adapter and NodeClient implementations.
 Developers can implement their own custom adapters as required.

 ```golang